kedacore/keda-docs/content/docs/2.7/concepts/authentication.md

 The `secrets` list defines the mapping between the key vault secret and the authentication parameter.

-You can use pod identity providers `azure` or `azure-workload` to authenticate to the key vault by specifying it in the `TriggerAuthentication` / `ClusterTriggerAuthentication` definition.
+You can use pod identity provider `azure` to authenticate to the key vault by specifying it in the `TriggerAuthentication` / `ClusterTriggerAuthentication` definition.

 If you do not wish to use a pod identity provider, you need to register an [application](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) with Azure Active Directory and specify its credentials.
 The `clientId` and `tenantId` for the application are to be provided as part of the spec.
 The `clientSecret` for the application is expected to be within a kubernetes secret in the same namespace as the authentication resource.